 In other words I like these stories, and I like talking about them with other people.
 This is important because another major goal of this class is to experience and share pleasure.

 Pleasure is important not just at an individual mental-health level but also at a societal level.
-We’re living in a time and place where our civil rights are being taken away, life expectancies are falling, and we feel ourselves growing numb and hopeless in reaction to constant reports of mass shootings, police brutality and war.
+We’re living in a time and place where our civil rights are being taken away, life expectancies are falling,1 and we feel ourselves growing numb and hopeless in the face of horrifying state violence and oppression.
 How do we respond; how do we resist?

-It’s essential to take action, of course: call legislators, protest, vote, volunteer, donate, poke holes in potatoes.
+It’s essential to take action, of course: call legislators, protest, vote, help other people, poke holes in potatoes.
 But I think it’s just as essential for each of us to know what we’re fighting for.
 Imagining the world you want to live in, and then doing something small to make that vision real, can be a source of profound pleasure as well as an act of fierce resistance.

 This class is one realization of my vision.
 It doesn’t satisfy any gen-ed or major requirements or count toward my teaching quota—we join this community for its own sake, for pleasure, and in so doing we briefly turn our backs on the culture of transaction and credential-accrual that dominates elsewhere.
 We’ve agreed to spend time together every week reading good stories, paying them the close attention they deserve, thinking hard about language and being willing to be surprised by it, learning how to imagine alternatives, and listening carefully to each other and the texts.
 As long as we do this, we are not numb and there is hope.